inwooshin/inwooshin/README.md

-### 👋 Hi there
+   ### 😄 Hi there

    Hello, my name is Inwoo Shin.
    I am a student at Myongji University, and I am very interested in embedded and firmware.
-   Recently, I am studying algorithms and data structures and I am continuing to solve problems.
+   Recently, I am studying algorithms and data structures and continuing to solve problems.

    ### ✨ Tech stack